mandrasch/sveltekit-company-demo/README.md

 # SvelteKit company demo

-Simple company demo site for showcasing a headless CMS use case with SvelteKit 1.0
+Simple company demo site for showcasing a headless CMS use case with SvelteKit 1.0.

+This is a fork of the "SvelteKit demo app" which can be generated via `npm create svelte@latest my-app`.
+See https://kit.svelte.dev/ for more information.

 ## Developing